MJHarding/blackpear-takehome/README.md

 ### Contribution Guidelines

-1. Follow Existing Patterns
+1. Follow Existing Patterns and standards, such as FHIR.
-   - Maintain consistent code style
-   - Use dependency injection
-   - Implement FHIR-compliant responses

-2. Testing
-   - Write unit tests for new components
+2. Write unit tests using Jest, ensure core functionality coverage
-   - Ensure 100% test coverage
-   - Use Jest testing framework

-3. Documentation
-   - Update README with new endpoint details
-   - Add inline code comments
-   - Explain complex logic

-4. Code Review Process
-   - Create pull requests
-   - Ensure CI/CD pipeline passes
-   - Get approval from maintainers
+3. Document new functions or endpoints

 ## Development Setup